-Provincial Section 39 Funding
+Provincial Section 39 funding

-The Ontario Ministry of Natural Resources and Forestry provides funding to the Ganaraska Region Conservation Authority in the amount of \$51,863.
+The Ontario Ministry of Natural Resources and Forestry provides funding to the Ganaraska Region Conservation Authority and it is expected the 2025 funding will remain in the amount of \$51,863.
 This amount is approximately 50% of the funding that was provided for over the last 20 years and has remained at this reduced amount since 2019.
 This funding supports the mandated flood forecasting and warning programs.